schmittjoh/JMSPaymentCoreBundle/Resources/doc/plugins.rst

 | reverseCredit              |        x         |          \-           |
 +----------------------------+------------------+-----------------------+

 If you are unsure which transactions to implement, have a look at the ``PluginInterface`` which contains detailed descriptions for each of them.

 .. tip ::

     In cases, where a certain method does not make sense for your payment backend, you should throw a ``FunctionNotSupportedException``.
 If you extend the ``AbstractPlugin`` base class, this is already done for you.

-Available Exceptions
+Available exceptions
 --------------------
 Exceptions play an important part in the communication between the different payment plugin, and the ``PluginController`` which manages them.

 Following is a list with available exceptions, and how they are treated by the ``PluginController``.
 Of course, you can also add your own exceptions, but it is recommend that you sub-class an existing exception when doing so.

 .. tip ::

     All exceptions which are relevant for plugins are located in the namespace ``JMS\Payment\CoreBundle\Plugin\Exception``.

 +------------------------------------+-----------------------------+---------------------------+
 | Class                              | Description                 | Payment Plugin Controller |